-Cook the pasta as per packet instructions, preferable al dente.
+Cook the pasta as per packet instructions, preferably leave them al dente, or slightly undercooked.
 Place this in the same bowl with the cooked sweet potatoes.
 Add the sage, thyme, drizzle of olive oil, salt and pepper, mix the whole lot and tip this mixture into your prepared roasting tin.

 Sprinkle the breadcrumbs over the top and bake for not more than 15 minutes.